thomazmz/hotel-reservation-assignment/README.md

 ## Usage

-Once you successfully [build](#project-building-and-testing) the project you're gonna be able to run the program simply by entering the following terminal command under the project root directory, which will call the `findCheapestHotel` script passing the value surrounded by quotation marks as input.
+Once you successfully [build](#project-building-and-testing) the project you are going to be able to run the program simply by entering the following terminal command under the project root directory, which will call the `findCheapestHotel` script passing the value surrounded by quotation marks as input.

 ```
 sh findCheapestHotel "Regular: 16Mar2009(mon), 17Mar2009(tues), 18Mar2009(wed)"